 Goals of the program include development of balance, coordination, concentration, gross motor movement, muscle structure and strength, music and movement, awareness of body, space, and others.
 This program will also incorporate aspects of movement which is geared to self-expression, as well as a way to help boost self-esteem and self-determination.
-Depending on the type of program, physical education may or may not be included in monthly tuition.
+The techniques of yoga to foster self awareness, training in silence,